Tucker Finds Duckworth ‘Unimpressive.’ So Who Does He Find ‘Impressive’?

 - Dandelions, for being a completely edible superfood, from flower to root.

-But it seems there is only one surefire method to achieve instant impressiveness in the eyes of Tucker Carlson.
+But it seems there is only one surefire method to achieve instant “impressive” status in the eyes of Tucker Carlson.
 You must be a Fox News star who is good at trivia:

 - Fox host Greg Gutfeld, for handily defeating Jesse Watters in a trivia segment.